 Practices like contract exclusions, payment caps, delayed service response, and claim denials based on subjective things like preexisting conditions are among the reasons for the suit.

-We strongly urge consumers to read all the fine print before purchasing a home warranty policy.
+We strongly urge consumers to read all the fine print before purchasing any home warranty policy.
 After dozens of hours of research, I've found that almost all home warranty companies typically have similar limitations and exclusions in their contracts.

 You can usually avoid a lot of trouble by knowing what your contract covers and any stipulations that may get your claim denied before you sign it.
 Home warranty companies often have sample contracts online that you can peruse while shopping for a home warranty company.